Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Longitudinal Datasets

-\paragraph{The National Health Service (NHS)} In addition to collective emotions, we also extract a collective attitude towards the NHS with the following question~\cite{yougov_will_2024}: \begin{quote} Do you expect the National Health Service to get better, worse or stay the same over the next few years? \end{quote} We spell out the abbreviation `NHS' since we query for this survey question without additional context.
-We include the answer options `get better' and `get worse' into our analysis and compare our results to survey data from \citeauthor{yougov_will_2024} on the same question.
-Survey data is available in monthly waves as aggregates over 1618 to 1817 participants per wave.
+\paragraph{Collective Public Opinion Beyond Emotions} In addition to collective emotions, we include 3 public opinion questions into our analysis to demonstrate the flexibility of our approach.
+We select these questions based on available YouGov data for evaluation and based on their relevance to the beginning of the COVID-19 pandemic, during which the UK government had to implement stringent measures with large consequences on people's everyday life.
+We extract collective attitudes towards the National Health Service (NHS) with the following question~\cite{yougov_will_2024}: \begin{quote} Do you expect the National Health Service to get better, worse or stay the same over the next few years? \end{quote} We spell out the abbreviation `NHS' since we query for this survey question without additional context.

+We further extract public attitudes towards Boris Johnson as a Prime Minister with the following question~\cite{yougov_how_2024}: \begin{quote} Do you think that Boris Johnson is doing well or badly as Prime Minister? \end{quote} And we evaluate public approval of the UK government with the following question~\cite{yougov_government_2024}: \begin{quote} Do you approve or disapprove of the Government’s record to date? \end{quote} We include all respective answer options into our analysis and compare our results to survey data by \citeauthor{yougov_will_2024} for the respective question.
+Survey data is available in monthly waves for attitudes towards the NHS and towards Boris Johnson, and in weekly waves for Government Approval, with varying survey dates and varying numbers of participants.